 The series' period that follows 81 grows rapidly as you include more decimals and the

 same number that follows 81 resolves granularly to a definite series, yet is assumedly

 infinite in length at its absolute resolution.
 The fact that the number it resolves to

 alternates its determination dependant on how the bar 'feels' as a function of

-even-ness or odd-ness.
+in finite time.
 I need someone much smarter than me to explain this.

 We have of course only looked at repeating decimals divided out of 1, and could go

 through the same infinite list of decimals and divide them out of 2, or 94, or π, and

 get new infinite lists of bar numbers, most of which would probably never be touched